 Nothing can separate us from God

 - What then will we say to these things?
-For if God is for us, who can be against us?
+If God is for us, who can be against us?

-- Indeed, He who didn’t spare His own Son but handed Him over for all our sake, how won’t He also freely give all things to us with Him?
+- Indeed, He who didn’t spare His own Son but handed Him over for all our sake, how could He not also freely give all things to us with Him?

-- Who will bring a charge against God’s chosen?
+- Who will bring a charge against God’s elect?
 God is the One who makes righteous.

-- Just as it was – and is – written: “We are put to death all day long for your sake; we were considered like sheep to slaughter.”(38)quotation/allusion to Psalm 4:22
+- Just as it is *written: “We are put to death all day long for your sake; we were considered like sheep of slaughter.”4quotation/allusion to Psalm 44:22

-- But in all these things, we are more than conquerors through the One who loved to us.
+- But in all these things, we are more than conquerors through the One who ^loved us.

-- For I was – and am – convinced that neither death, nor life, nor angels, nor rulers, nor things which were – and are – present, nor things to come, nor powers,
+- For I am *convinced that neither death, nor life, nor angels, nor rulers, nor things which have been present, nor things to come, nor powers,

 Click to Collapse this Chapter